 We hear about relative humidity every day in the weather forecast.
 What is relative humidity level and why is information about it important to us?

-So, the ideal level of humidity in the room should be between 40% and 60%.
-Fortunately, our body is able to adapt to climatic conditions and we do not need to maintain humidity at an extremely accurate level.
+So, the ideal indoor humidity level should be between 40% and 60%.
+Fortunately, our body is able to adapt to climatic conditions and we do not need to maintain humidity at an extremely precise level.
 It is important to avoid extremes when creating a microclimate in artificial conditions.
-If the humidity is too low or too high, in the short term you will not feel the negative effects, but in the long run the consequences can be very unpleasant.
-That is why Sharp has developed a climate complex capable of using highly sensitive sensors to determine the state of the atmosphere in the room and humidify the air within the specified limits depending on temperature and purify it.
-The climate complex Sharp completely repeats the natural natural process air ionization, due to which its purification and humidification of the air is as gentle as possible for a person.
+If the humidity is too low or too high, you may not experience any negative effects in the short term, but in the long term the effects can be quite unpleasant.
+That is why the Sharp company has developed a climate complex that, using highly sensitive sensors, can determine the state of the atmosphere in the room and humidify the air within specified limits depending on the temperature and purify it.
+The Sharp climatic complex completely replicates the natural natural process air ionization, due to which it is purified and humidified as gently as possible for humans.
 This is the main difference between Sharp and conventional humidifiers, most of which are not able to analyze the humidity and temperature in the room.
 Naturally, a regular budget humidifier can oversaturate the air with moisture.
-Excess moisture also leads to adverse effects.
-To avoid this, you will have to independently monitor its operation and periodically turn it off.
+Excess humidity also leads to adverse consequences.
+To avoid this, you will have to monitor its operation yourself and turn it off periodically.
 Agree, in our time of fast-paced life, this is extremely inconvenient, since we cannot always remember about it in time.

-Increase weather dependence:
+Increases weather dependence:

 • chronic diseases;